MujahidUllahKhan/BCRRS-Blockchain-Contractor-Reputation-System/README.md

 with ML Ranking, Anti-Nepotism Governance, and Cross-Border Intelligence for Construction Procurement"**
-> Mujahid Ullah Khan Afridi and Hansuk Sohn
+> Mujahid Ullah Khan Afridi
 > Department of Industrial Engineering, New Mexico State University

 ---